hasenradball/AM2302-Sensor/README.md

 #include <AM2302-Sensor.h>
 ```

-The library use namespaces, so the Object can be instanciated and used by:
+The library use namespaces, so the object can be instantiated and used by:

 ```
 AM2302::AM2302_Sensor am2302{PIN};